1981 Atlantic hurricane season: Tropical Storm Bret

 A low-pressure area initially associated with a frontal system developed into a subtropical storm on June 29 while roughly 575 mi east of Cape Hatteras, North Carolina.
 The system headed westward and transitioned into Tropical Storm Bret around 06:00 UTC on June 30.
 Bret attained its peak intensity six hours later with maximum sustained winds of 70 mph and a minimum atmospheric pressure of 996 mbar.
 However, Bret rapidly weakened as it approached the Mid-Atlantic and deteriorated to a minimal tropical storm by the time it made landfall on the Delmarva Peninsula early on July 1.
 The cyclone dissipated over northern Virginia several hours later.

 Rainfall amounts were light, with a narrow area of over 1 in of precipitation reported near its track and within the central Appalachians, while a peak total of 4.48 in was observed at Big Meadows, Virginia.
 Locally heavy rains in western Pennsylvania caused some basement and street flooding.
 No significant damage was reported, but one fatality occurred at Nags Head, North Carolina, due to riptides.

 Tropical Depression Four

-A tropical disturbance moved across the Caribbean sea between July 20 and July 24 before moving across the Yucatán peninsula.
+In association with a tropical wave, a tropical disturbance formed over the Caribbean south of Cuba.
+As a disturbance crossed the Yucatán Peninsula, it interacted with an upper-level low-pressure area centered to the west.
 After emerging into the south-central Gulf of Mexico, the disturbance organized into a tropical depression early on July 25.
-The depression moved west-northwest into northeast Mexico on July 26 before its surface circulation dissipated.
+The depression moved west-northwest into northeast Mexico on July 26 with winds of 35 mph (55 km/h) before its surface circulation dissipated.
 Heavy rains fell across western Texas, Oklahoma, and Arkansas when the remains of this system interacted with a stationary front across the southern Plains between July 28 and July 30.
+Precipitation peaked at 9.61 in near Sallisaw.